itsalfredakku/rxops-uikit/archive/showcase/ENHANCEMENT_PLAN.md

 4. **Test frequently** - ensure each enhancement works properly
 5. **Document progress** - update this plan as we complete tasks

-**Let's transform the RxOps UI demo into a world-class healthcare component library demonstration! 🚀**
+**Let's transform the RxOpsdemo into a world-class healthcare UIKit demonstration! 🚀**